Frequently Asked Questions

 3. What is a retainer?

-A retainer is money paid in advance.
+A retainer is money paid in advance of receiving legal services.
 The money goes into a retainer trust account.
 When the lawyer provides services or incurs expenses, money is deducted from the retainer and paid to the lawyer.

-Again, thank you considering Frascona, Joiner, Goodman & Greenstein, P.C.
-We very much appreciate it!
+Thank you for considering Frascona, Joiner, Goodman & Greenstein, P.C.